• Skip to primary navigation

 Chicken Stuffed Crescent Rolls

-Golden crescent rolls stuffed with a chicken and cream cheese mixture, topped with a creamy sauce and cheddar cheese.
+Tender crescent rolls stuffed with a deliciously easy chicken and cream cheese mixture, topped with a creamy sauce, cheddar cheese and baked until golden brown.

 Print Pin Rate